Skip to content

 • Severe dehydration

-• Take photos of any plants in your home for quick identification in emergencies
+• Photograph all plants in your home for quick identification in the event of an emergency

 Frequently Asked Questions